 With a number of deal catalysts in place for 2018—including US tax reform, rising interest rates, and the potential easing of regulations—there is ample fuel to accelerate M&A activity in 2018 , both in terms of deal number and size.
-Among the key steps banking and securities organizations can take to put M&A in gear:
+Among the key steps banking and securities organisations can take to put M&A in gear:

 - Empower corporate development.
 Corporate development has evolved in recent years, turning into more of a venture capital-type function versus a traditional in-house investment banking function.
 Leveraging this team appropriately can lead to real competitive advantage.

 - Prepare and communicate.
-Both potential sellers and buyers should make playbook and deal processes current to maximize the efficient expenditure of time and resources.
+Both potential sellers and buyers should make playbook and deal processes current to maximise the efficient expenditure of time and resources.
 And regular communication with key constituencies throughout the deal process is a must.

 To learn more, download the 2018 banking and securities M&A outlook.